BII-Lab/Yeti-Project/doc/charter-yeti-phase2.md

-# Charter for Yeti DNS Project Phase-
+# Charter for Yeti DNS Project Phase-2

 ## Background and Motivation